-Born out of the textile industry in 1923, the Town of Spindale is woven from the fabric of small-town charm, passionate resilience and appreciation for community.
+Born out of the textile industry in 1923, the Town of Spindale is woven from the fabric of small-town charm, passionate resilience, and appreciation for community.
 Once a hub for mills and factories, history and vision now live harmoniously in the form of diverse dining, unique shops and outdoor adventure.

 Located in the Blue Ridge Foothills, Spindale’s welcoming community spirit is accented by the scenic beauty that surrounds the town.
 A drive through Main Street is rewarded with picturesque views of lush mountain vistas and a parade of Bradford Pear trees that announce the annual arrival of spring.
 Selected by the North Carolina Department of Commerce as a participant of the 2019 Downtown Strong Initiative, Spindale is pushing forward to an exciting future.

 In Spindale, the past is preserved and repurposed for its future.
 A former railroad line now transfers the footsteps and bicycle wheels of those traveling the Thermal Belt Rail Trail, which runs the length of the town.
 The historic 1849 Spindale House, formerly the Coxe Plantation Home built by Colonel Franklin Coxe, still stands as the community center of the town, evolving from home seat to memorial building to the present-day recreation center treasured by the entire county.